-In 2013, nearly 240,000 men in the US will be diagnosed with prostate cancer.
-It is the most common cancer in men after skin cancer, with about 1 in 6 men receiving a prostate cancer diagnosis during his lifetime.
+In 2015, an estimated 220,800 men in the US will be diagnosed with prostate cancer.
+It is the most common cancer in men after skin cancer, with about 1 in 7 men receiving a prostate cancer diagnosis during his lifetime.

-The American Cancer Society is currently funding 82 studies totaling nearly $28 million for prostate cancer research.
+The American Cancer Society is currently funding 76 studies totaling approximately $28 million for prostate cancer research.
 These efforts include:

 Understanding the Biology of Prostate Cancer